 Along the North Kohala Coast, you can find Pu’ukohola Heiau, one of the largest Hawaiian temples.
 Kamehameha the Great ordered the construction of this heiau in 1810 to fulfill a kahuna’s (a Hawaiian priest) prophecy.
 It predicted Kamehameha would rule over all the Hawaiian Islands if he built the heiau, which he eventually did.
 Nearby, you can visit the town of Kapa’au, where King Kamehameha was born.
 In this town, you can view the first statue ever made of him.
 Sculpted in Europe, it was supposed to be permanently erected in Honolulu.
 But it was lost at sea, then later found and permanently located here.
 If you have time, explore the Pololu Valley trail.
 This trail features fresh fruit trees along the path and leads down to a striking black sand beach.

-This scenic by-way, also referred to as Red Road, is where you can visit the Ahalanui hot ponds.
+Locals call this scenic by-way Red Road.
+Here, you can visit the Ahalanui hot ponds.
 They are mesmerizing geologic features caused by the ongoing eruptions from nearby Kilauea Volcano.
 Travelers can soak in the warm waters of Ahalanui pond as well as enjoy the surrounding park area.

-This was an area that was largely covered by recent lava flows.
+Recent lava flows largely covered this area.
 It completely engulfed the town of Kalapana and its beach during the 1990s.
 Today, there are only a few remnants of the town.
 But there is a viewing area in Kalapana where you can hike to an active lava flow.
 The drive will also take you through the famous tree tunnels of Puna.
-It will take you past lava-covered roads and the still being formed Kaimu black sand beach.
+It will take you past lava-covered roads and the Kaimu black sand beach.

 Hawaii Volcanoes National Park